marcesher/learn/velocity_conf_2016/containers_at_netflix.md

   - they initially thought it'd make life easier, make ti more scalable, etc. in reality, this isn't that big a deal for them b/c they already have a rock solid VM system

-  - the big benefit was the "underserved communities"... teamd who didn't want to use apache and tomcat
+  - the big benefit was the "underserved communities"... teams who didn't want to use apache and tomcat
   - so for example, a nodejs app just didn't have an on-ramp into production
   - i.e. their whole stack was java-centric
   - another use case: I want an instance with a single core to run my lightweight server